(888) 340-0089

 Key Takeaways

-• Most nonprofits form as a nonprofit corporation, which supports 501(c)(3) status and provides legal protection.
+• Most nonprofit organizations form as nonprofit corporations, which supports 501(c)(3) status and provides legal protection

-• Beacon guides founders through forming a nonprofit corporation, the structure used for most charitable organizations.
+• Beacon Nonprofit guides founders through forming a nonprofit corporation, the structure used for most charitable organizations

 Table of Contents